contentful/slash-developers/docs/tutorials/ruby/getting-started-with-contentful-and-ruby.md

 puts "I have #{cat.lives} lives" # => "I have 1337 lives"
 ~~~

-You can even do more complicated querying and interacting with your entries
+You can even do more complicated querying and interacting with your entries:

 ~~~ ruby
 cats_with_many_likes = client.entries(content_type: 'cat', include: 2).select { |cat| cat.likes.size > 1 }